Temps and termites are on the rise. Schedule your free inspection today.

 5. You see the insect itself.

-Adult bed bugs are light brown, with a flattened oval shape, wingless insects with six legs.
-Bed bugs are approximately the size of an apple seed (about ¼ inch long), but become swollen and darker reddish-brown color after a blood meal.
+Adult bed bugs are light brown, with a flattened oval shape.
+These wingless insects also have six legs.
+Bed bugs are approximately the size of an apple seed (about ¼ inch long), but become swollen and a reddish-brown color after a blood meal.

 There are some other types of bugs that look like bed bugs that can incite panic in anyone who confuses the two.
 The bug that is most similar in appearance to bed bugs is the bat bug.
-Other similar insects include spider beetles, booklicecarpet beetles, and fleas.
+Other similar insects include spider beetles, booklice, carpet beetles, and fleas.
 If you are unsure of which pest is plaguing you, give Western Exterminator a call.
 Proper identification is key to effective elimination.
-One of our bed bug experts will come out to your property and identify the pest.
+One of our bed bug control technicians will come out to your property and identify the pest.

-Are you at risk for a bed bug infestation?
+What increases the risk of a bed bug infestation?

-In addition to watching out for the signs above, there are a few other factors to keep in mind regarding bed bug infestations.
+As well as knowing how to detect bed bugs at home, there are a few other factors to keep in mind regarding bed bug infestations.

-• Your friends or neighbors have had bed bugs.
+• Your friends or neighbors could have had bed bugs.

 Bed bugs can spread from person to person.
-If you visit a neighbor’s home who has bed bugs, you could carry them back home with you.
+If you visit a neighbor’s home that has bed bugs, you could carry them back home with you.

 • You recently bought second-hand furniture or a used mattress.